6DammK9/nai-anime-pure-negative-prompt/ch06/gallery.md

 - Good news: **Parameters remains unchanged.** Bad news: **Base model still determine the success of the finetune.**

-- Warning: **Very counterintuitive.** I do doubt myself, but I persist to run the full procedure, but the end result is even better.
+- Warning: **Very counterintuitive.** I doubted myself, but I persist to run the full procedure.
+Now the end result is even better.

 - *The 250403 is invalid.* I run the training task as single GPU with `--gradient_accumulation_steps=4`.
 The image quality is difference because of implied batch size of multi GPU.